maxfolley/mogwai/README.md

 ![mogwai](https://raw.github.com/maxfolley/mogwai/master/mogwai.jpg)
 # Mogwai

-A gem for deploying directories to s3
+Mogwai is a ruby gem that recursively deploys the contents of a folder to an s3 bucket.

 ## How to